siph/nix-dotfiles/README.md

 ### Starting Desktop Environments

 This config does not use a login-manager and instead uses wrapper scripts to launch a DE/WM with it's configurations directly from a tty.
-There are three desktop environments/window managers.
+There are multiple desktop environments/window managers.
 The scripts are built and placed on PATH automatically by nix.